 - Migrant labor camps

-The lessor must have sales tax exemption certificate DR-14 on file to claim exemptions.
-The tourist development tax does not apply to rentals of more than six months duration; however, a bonafide written lease must be entered into between the lessee and lessor.
+The lessor must have sales tax exemption certificate v-14 on file to claim exemptions.
+The tourist development tax does not apply to rentals of more than six months duration; however, a bona fide written lease must be entered into between the lessee and lessor.

 Questions regarding the tourist development tax can be answered by calling the tax collector's office at 772-462-1650.